EYE OF SCIENCE / SCIENCE PHOTO LIBRARY EYE OF SCIENCE / SCIENCE PHOTO LIBRARY

-Stony coral fluorescing green underwater, photographed at night using blue coloured flashlight and a yellow filter.
-Surrounding algae glow orange.
-Blue light excites pigments within some underwater organisms causing them to emit a fluorescent glow.
-This coral also harbours symbiotic algae which require light to photosynthesize and produce nutrients.
-It is thought that in shallower waters, the fluorescent pigments in such organisms act as a sunscreen that prevents too much ultraviolet light damaging the algae.
-In deeper waters and lower light levels, it is thought that the fluorescent pigments absorb ultraviolet light and emit it at a wavelength which promotes photosynthesis in the algae.
-Photographed in the Red Sea, Egypt.
+Stony coral fluorescing red underwater, photographed in daylight at 7 metres depth.
+Light excites pigments within some underwater organisms causing them to emit a fluorescent glow.
+Corals also harbour symbiotic algae which require light to photosynthesize and produce nutrients.
+It is thought that in shallower waters, the fluorescent pigments act as a sunscreen that prevents too much ultraviolet light damaging the algae.
+In deeper waters and lower light levels, it is thought that the fluorescent pigments absorb ultraviolet light and emit it at a wavelength which promotes photosynthesis in the symbiotic algae.
+Photographed in the Lembeh Strait, North Sulawesi, Indonesia.

 Model release not required.
 Property release not required.